 For short-haul domestic First class, American Airlines provides a standard wide recliner chair.
-This one was no exception, it was 21 inches wide, and had a pitch of 38 inches.
-In front of me was a 15.4 inches TV screen which had the entertainment system.
-This flight did not have Wifi, so there was no streaming services available for those who brought their own devices.
+This one was no exception.
+It was 21 inches wide and had a pitch of 38 inches.
+In front of me was a 15.4 inches TV screen that had the entertainment system.
+This flight did not have Wifi, so there were no streaming services available for those who brought their own devices.

 As we waited for the plane to be fully boarded, the air stewardess came around and handed us welcome drinks.
 I opted for a cup of water as I was still quite tired.

-We landed in Washington DC’s DCA airport shortly after 9 AM.
+We landed in Washington DC’s DCA airport shortly after 9:00 am.
 Overall, the flight was solid, and I managed to rest peacefully because my back and neck were well supported.
-The base of the seat didn’t feel overly padded but maybe that was just me?
+The base of the seat didn’t feel overly padded, but maybe that was just me?
 I ended up with a numb bum before the end of the flight.

 All seats in Main Cabin feature personal screens at each seat too, but they offer only a very limited amount of programming for free.
 In First, you get enough entertainment for free to amuse you during your flight.
 In Economy, the chances are you will have to fork out to watch everything you want to.